lerni/fluentexport/README.md

-# Export SilverStripe Fluent translated Fields
+# Export SilverStripe Fluent translated Fields - work in progress
 This module allows you to get Fluent translated Fields (from stage "live") as html-table

 ## Requirements